Our 2030 Impact Targets

 The outcomes of the AIP demonstrate the interlinked and interdependent nature of water investments on social and economic outcomes.

-Increased water investments result in improved economic and job opportunities, cooperation and peace, climate resilience among vulnerable communities, reduced incidences of water borne diseases including prevention of the spread of Covid-19, the protection of fragile ecosystems, as well as the reduction in migration and the displacement of communities.
+Increased water investments result in improved economic and job opportunities, cooperation and peace, climate resilience among vulnerable communities, reduced incidences of communicable diseases, the protection of fragile ecosystems, as well as the reduction in migration and the displacement of communities.

 $30 billion